sivrit/subclipse-helper/README.md

 By order of priority:

  - Using maven to fetch the dependencies.
- - Making the "Define working sets" action work reliably.
+ - Optimize the SVN crawler
+ - Avoid some useless SVN switch